AIMS & DISTINCTIVES

-CACTC objectives are designed to provide comprehensive training to doctoral psychology interns in the areas of psychological assessment, diagnosis, intervention, culture and individual diversity, ethics, consultation, and methods of scholarly inquiry, while simultaneously assisting them in the development of their professional identities.
+CACTC aims are designed to provide comprehensive training to doctoral psychology interns in the areas of research; ethical and legal standards; individual and cultural diversity; professional values, attitudes, and behaviors; communication and interpersonal skills; assessment; intervention; supervision; and consultation and interprofessional/interdisciplinary skills, while simultaneously assisting them in the development of their professional identities.
 Internship training is also geared to help interns become more competent and credible in their work with a wide variety of client populations and presenting problems and to work well in a variety of clinical settings.

 One distinctive feature of CACTC includes opportunities for interns to explore ways to integrate issues of Christian faith and theology into clinical practice.
 This practice, in both conceptualization and intervention, seeks to uphold the dignity and uniqueness of each person, who is seen as multifaceted and having the potential for spiritual, intellectual, emotional and relational growth.
 Consistent with the mission of each CACTC site, the CACTC internship program encourages integration of faith and practice, identifying a Christian worldview as the foundation for its professional activities.